 This recipe yields 18 Mandazi's.

-Ingredients: 1 cup plain white flour 3 tbsps caster sugar 1.5 tsp ground cardamom 1 to 1.5 tsp instant yeast 1 tbsp vegetable or sunflower oil
+Ingredients: 1 cup plain white flour 3 tbsps caster sugar 1.5 tsp ground cardamom 1.5 tsp instant yeast 1 tbsp vegetable or sunflower oil

 Half a cup of warm coconut milk

 Additional white flour for rolling the dough (a few tbsps approx)

 Additional oil for deep frying

 Put the first 5 ingredients into an electric mixer and blend ingredients together well.
 Stop the mixer and scrape the ingredients from the sides every now and then and until a good crumb forms.

 Then slowly add the warm coconut milk (you might not need it all) a bit at a time.
 As you add more coconut milk, the dough will begin to bind.
 Continue until the dough has formed - it should be very slightly sticky and stretchy.

 Remove the dough from the mixer and shape into a round ball with the help of a little flour.
 The dough should feel very slightly damp but not sticky at this stage.
 Mix in a little flour if it is sticky.
 You want a smooth round ball.